 Kids and occupational therapists alike will love this hand strengthening activity for kids.
 It’s a powerful way to build finger strength and increase grip strength using everyday materials.
 This fine motor activity is an old one…it’s one that we came up with years ago here on the website.
 It’s fun to look back at this super easy rubber band activity because the hand strengthening activity is not just fun, but it’s a great therapy tool, too.

-This is a no-prep activity that you can pull out on a rainy day, while waiting at a restaurant, or when the kids are itching for something different to do.
+This rubber band activity is a no-prep activity that you can pull out on a rainy day, while waiting at a restaurant, or when the kids are itching for something different to do.
 This building activity is a fun STEM (Science, Technology, Engineering, & Math) activity that can be modified to meet the needs and interests of your kiddo.

 This is a great activity for Occupational Therapists use in their treatment, because we’re working on so many skills here: strengthening, bilateral hand coordination, motor planning, and eye-hand coordination.